 Give yourself designated space limits

-Another great way to declutter your storage room is giving yourself designated space limits for each category of items in your storage space.
+Another great way to declutter your storage room is to give yourself designated space limits for each category of items in your storage space.

 Giving yourself a set amount of space helps keep the amount of stuff you keep in check.